PREVIOUS WORK

 INDIGART DESIGNS

-Elfström’s first collection with Indigart was presented at the National Museum of Women in the Arts in Washington, D.C., in collaboration with master women weavers from the Atitlán and Ixil regions of Guatemala.
-Her practice extends into public engagement through a weaving workshop with recycled textiles at the SAAM Studio Workshop, part of the DC Crafty Arts & Makers Festival, sponsored by the Smithsonian American Art Museum and Washington City Paper.
+Elfström’s first collection with Indigart merges Scandinavian design practices with ancestral Mayan weaving techniques.
+Presented first at the 2019 MakeHER Mart event hosted by the National Museum of Women in the Arts in Washington, D.C., the collection is a collaboration with master women weavers from the Atitlán and Ixil regions of Guatemala.
+The Indigart collaboration extends into public engagement through a weaving workshop with recycled textiles at the SAAM Studio Workshop, part of the DC Crafty Arts & Makers Festival, sponsored by the Smithsonian American Art Museum and Washington City Paper.

 DRIFT DENIM

 Each piece is constructed from three pairs of vintage pants, reworked and hand-painted to create new forms and silhouettes.
-The project examines transformation and recombination, highlighting denim’s potential beyond its original function.
+The project examines transformation and Denim’s history and continous relevance, highlighting denim’s potential beyond its original function.

 CROSS-ROADS